Jerome H. Kern: Philanthropy

 Kern donated $5 million to New York University School of Law and set off a $30 million fundraising campaign for the Root-Tilden Scholarship program.
 Then NYU Law dean John Sexton renamed the scholarship program Root-Tilden-Kern Scholarship in honor of his generosity.
-He currently sits on the law school's board of trustees.
+He sat on the law school's board of trustees.

-Kern served as Chairman and CEO of Colorado Symphony from 2016 to 2021 and helped with the symphony's fundraising efforts.
+Kern served as chairman and CEO of Colorado Symphony from 2016 to 2021 and helped with the symphony's fundraising efforts.
 Kern took over the symphony in 2011 when it was on the verge of bankruptcy, with $1.2 million in debt, and left the organization with an $88 million endowment at the time of his retirement.
-As Chairman, he hired Andrew Litton as music director of the symphony.
+As chairman, he hired Andrew Litton as music director of the symphony.

-Personal life
+Personal life and death

-Kern is married to Dr. Mary Rossick Kern.
+Kern was married to Dr. Mary Rossick Kern.
 The couple lived at the Four Seasons Hotel Denver.

+Kern died from pancreatic cancer on December 13, 2024, at the age of 87.